NATIONAL WEATHER SERVICE PRODUCTS VIA AMATEUR "HAM" RADIO

 Visit The Italian Amateur Radio Maritime Service Net

 Visit The Maritime Mobile Service Network

 Visit The Northwest Boaters Net

 Visit The Waterway Net

-Note to Net Operators - It would be helpful for nets to each establish a webpage so that we might be able to inform mariners of your activities.
+Note to Net Operators - It would be helpful for nets to each establish a webpage so that we might be able to inform mariners of

 Many radio amateurs participate in the MAROB Program.
 The MAROB Program is an experimental voluntary marine observation program of the National Weather Service in the early stages of development.